Justice in the City

 The good city would have the four virtues of wisdom, courage, moderation, and justice.
 It has the first two virtues because of the roles played by the different classes.
 For instance, the city is wise because it is ruled by the class that knows the most about what is good and is the most dedicated to the city: the guardians.
 And it is courageous because the auxiliaries are in charge of their defense.

-Note that the city is not courageous because everyone is courageous; it’s only the auxiliaries who have to be courageous (see 429b).
+Note that the city is not courageous because everyone is courageous; it’s only the auxiliaries who are courageous (see 429b).
 Nor is the city wise because everyone is wise (428e).
 The city has these qualities because a particular class plays its role: the guardians run the city and the auxiliaries defend it.
 These virtues follow what I called the predominant part rule: the city has virtue V because the relevant predominant part of the city has the virtue V.

 Moderation and justice are different.
 The city is moderate and just because, in some sense, everyone in it is moderate and just.
 These virtues follow what I called the part-whole rule: they whole city has virtue V because all of its parts (the individual members) of the city have virtue V.